Setting Lower Bounds on Truthfulness: Introduction

-A canonical social choice function is the \emph{utilitarian} function; A utilitarian function aims to maximize the \emph{social welfare}, i.e. to find the alternative $a$ for which the expression $\Sigma_i \ v_i(a)$ is maximized.
-Another paradigmatic social choice function is the \emph{Max-Min} function (based on the philosophical work of John Rawls~\cite{Rawls}); For every $n$-tuple of $v_i$ valuations the Max-Min function assigns the alternative $a \in A$ that maximizes the expression $\min_i \: v_i(a)$.
-Intuitively, the Max-Min function chooses the alternative $a\in A$ in which the least satisfied player has the highest value compared to the least satisfied player in all other alternatives $b\in A$.
+A canonical social choice function is the \emph{utilitarian} function.
+A utilitarian function aims to maximize the \emph{social welfare}, i.e., to find the alternative $a\in A$ for which the expression $\Sigma_i \ v_i(a)$ is maximized.
+Another paradigmatic social choice function is the \emph{Max-Min} function (based on the philosophical work of John Rawls~\cite{Rawls}).
+For every $n$-tuple of $v_i$ valuations the Max-Min function assigns the alternative $a \in A$ that maximizes the expression $\min_i \: v_i(a)$.
+Intuitively, the Max-Min function chooses the alternative $a\in A$ in which the least satisfied player has the highest value.

-While in many computational and economic settings the social choice function we wish to implement in a truthful manner is utilitarian (e.g. combinatorial auctions), often this is not the case.
-Problems in which the social choice function is non-utilitarian include revenue maximization in auctions (e.g.~\cite{FGHK02}), minimizing the makespan in scheduling (e.g.~\cite{NR, AT,Azar,sched-rfpas,CK}), fair allocation of resources (e.g.~\cite{LMNB,BV05,LMSS}), etc. A classic result of mechanism design -- a subfield of economic theory and game-theory (see~\cite{Mas,Rubi}) -- states that for every utilitarian problem there exists a mechanism that truthfully implements it -- namely, a member of the celebrated family of \emph{VCG mechanisms}~\cite{Vic61,Clarke,Gro73}.
+While in many computational and economic settings the social choice function we wish to implement in a truthful manner is utilitarian, often this is not the case.
+Problems in which the social choice function is non-utilitarian include revenue maximization in auctions (e.g.,~\cite{FGHK02}), minimizing the makespan in scheduling (e.g.,~\cite{NR,AT,Azar,sched-rfpas,CK}), fair allocation of resources (e.g.,~\cite{LMNB,BV05,LMSS}), etc. A classic result of mechanism design states that for every utilitarian problem there exists a mechanism that truthfully implements it -- namely, a member of the celebrated family of \emph{VCG mechanisms}~\cite{Vic61,Clarke,Gro73}.
 No general technique is known for truthfully implementing {\it non-utilitarian} social-choice functions.
-In fact, some non-utilitarian social-choice functions cannot be truthfully implemented~\cite{LMNB, NR}.
-Hence, from a computational point of view it is natural to ask how well non-utilitarian social choice functions can be \emph{approximated} in a truthful manner.
+In fact, some non-utilitarian social-choice functions cannot be truthfully implemented~\cite{LMNB,NR}.
+Hence, it is natural to ask how well non-utilitarian social choice functions can be \emph{approximated} in a truthful manner.